Antwerp Population 2019

 Demographics of Antwerp

-The city is also a major center for people of the Orthodox Jewish faith, with approximately 15,000 of its residents following this religion.
+The city is also a significant center for people of the Orthodox Jewish faith, with approximately 15,000 of its residents following this religion.
 There are also large communities of Armenians and Jains living in this Belgium city.

 Antwerp’s population has risen and fallen multiple times throughout its history.
-Most notably, large declines were recorded in 1586 following a siege, again in 1640 after the Black Death epidemic, and then throughout the next centuries.
+Most notably, significant declines were recorded in 1586 following a siege, again in 1640 after the Black Death epidemic, and then throughout the next centuries.
 However, the population has increased steadily since the late 1950s, rising from just 260,000 in 1959 to over half a million today.
-It can be expected that the population will only continue to rise as more people travel to Antwerp for its many opportunities as well as its ethnic diversity.
+It can be expected that the population will only continue to increase as more people travel to Antwerp for its many opportunities as well as its ethnic diversity.